Beatrice Blues: About

 The Beatrice Blues played at the High School Athletic Park.
 The field acquired lights in the early 1930s.
 The field still exists as the local high school football stadium.
 Prior to the Blues, Beatrice was represented in the Nebraska State League in 1892.
 In partnership with neighboring Fairbury, Nebraska, the Beatrice-Fairbury Milkskimmers played as members in the Missouri-Iowa-Nebraska-Kansas League (MINK) in 1912.
 The Beatrice Milkskimmers played in the Nebraska State League from 1913 until the league disbanded in 1915.

+1892 Nebraska State League

+A team known as the Beatrice Indians played in the Nebraska State League for the first half of the 1892 season.
+They were leading the league with a 27-10 record when they disbanded on July 5.
+The league ceased operations the next week, on July 13.

+1912-1915 MINK and Nebraska State Leagues

+The second incarnation of a Beatrice team started as the Beatrice-Fairbury Milkskimmers of the "MINK" League (Missouri-Iowa-Nebraska-Kansas League) in 1912.
+As the name suggests, the team was a collaboration with the nearby town of Fairbury, Nebraska.
+After the 1912 season, the team disbanded.

+Beatrice did not lack a team for long, however.
+In the middle of the 1913 season, the Seward Statesmen of the new Nebraska State League moved to Beatrice, renaming themselves the Beatrice Milkskimmers.
+The team that had gone 27-37 in Seward finished the season stronger, going 25-23 after relocating.

+The Milkskimmers continued to play in the Nebraska State League through 1915.
+The league disbanded on July 18, 1915 with the Milkskimmers leading the league with a 35-18 record.

 1922–1923 Nebraska State League

-In 1922 Beatrice, Nebraska was represented in the short-lived Nebraska State League by the Blues.
+In 1922, Beatrice, Nebraska was represented in the short-lived Nebraska State League by the Blues.
 The league had a split season.
-The Blue's were 25–28 in the first half and 31–32 in the second half and wound up in 4th place.
+The Blues were 25–28 in the first half and 31–32 in the second half and wound up in 4th place.
 Ralph Kirchner managed the team until July and Ducky Holmes replaced him for the remainder of the season.
 The 1923 team wound up in 5th place.